 To say the day blew me away is an understatement; I’m still basking in the afterglow.
 Our incredible Brazilian choreographer, Marta Scott, taught us some sassy moves and crowds gathered to watch us as we surprised them with our dance on the beach – clapping along and whooping.

 Despite the forecast rain, the sun emerged, casting everything in a beautiful rose gold light.
 We moved in time to the beat of the song; hair flying, dresses swirling, feet stamping – like true self love warriors.
 Everywhere I turned I saw the familiar faces I love so much awash with joy, against a backdrop of sparkling sea.

 Then my mate, ‘the pope’, resplendent in his maroon robes, asked me to reaffirm my self love vows.
 The crowd applauded as I promised to continue taking care of myself and to be my own best friend.

 In the evening I had my book launch at vintage clothing store, Beyond Retro, where I got my beautiful wedding dress.
 I gave a speech and got quite choked as I thanked those in the room who have been such an amazing support.
 We all have days when we wonder what the hell we’re doing and writing a book can be a very solitary pursuit, especially about a subject that has become quite controversial.
-There were times when I believed the negative troll rants but it’s been my friends and family who have buoyed me up and kept me going.
+There were official website times when I believed the negative troll rants but it’s been my friends and family who have buoyed me up and kept me going.

 As I look through all the stunning photos from my sologamy flash mob, I feel pretty emotional.
 I renewed my sologamy vows because I don’t regret my decision for a single moment.
 I have learned that if you believe in yourself then others will, too.
 And I have realised that if love starts with you, there really is no limit to it; it is a glorious energy that just keeps marching on!